Stamedi/linkedin-clone/README.md

 PROJECT LINK - https://linkedin-clone-99877.web.app/

 Right now all of the values for sidebar are fixed.
-Same thing goes for Widgets.
+Same thing goes for widgets.
 Website is not responsive for now so I recommend using it only on computer.